 What does Limited and Full mean?
 And a bookstore evaluation?
 What’s that?

 Glad you asked!
 Or I asked for you.
 Whatever.
 I’m going to explain.

 First, here’s a link to DartFrog’s suggestions to prepare your book for their evaluation – First Steps to Submitting

-DartFrog doesn’t have the ability to get ALL self-published books into their bookstore network.
-Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble a couple times over.
+DartFrog can’t get ALL self-published books into their bookstore network.
+Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble a couple of times over.

 So, they have to review and be selective about which books they accept to avoid being overloaded.

 But that’s okay.
 Because their Limited option is less expensive ($76 for Lulu authors) and even if they do reject your book, you’ll get a Book2Look biblet included in that price!
 These biblets list at $200 on their own from Bowker and serve as a great marketing tool for promoting your book to readers and retailers.

 The point is that there is great value in DartFrog’s offering even if they don’t get your book placed in an independent bookstore.

 There is still no 100% guarantee DartFrog will get your book placed in their network of independent bookstores, but with the full package ($403.75 for Lulu authors) you’ll get an in-depth and detailed evaluation from DartFrog (whether they accept your book or not) and the Book2Look biblet.
 If DartFrog does reject your book after the first evaluation, you’ll get an opportunity to resubmit for the second round of review using that detailed evaluation to update and improve your book.